COVID-19 Vaccine Frequently Asked Questions

 Making a decision about getting vaccinated

-I’ve already had COVID-19/have COVID-19 antibodies.
-Do I need the vaccine?
+I’ve already had COVID-19.
+Do I need to get vaccinated?

 Yes.
 You should still get vaccinated.
-At this time, we do not know the length of immune response in those who’ve had a COVID-19 infection.
+We do not know the length of immune response in those who have had a COVID-19 infection.
 When you get the COVID-19 vaccine, it can help protect you against re-infection and may prevent you from transmitting the virus to others.